-Choose a Calming Word or Image • Find a quiet surrounding • Sit up, place 15% of attention on the breath, eyes closed · Gently pay attention to the calming word-don't force it · When sensations or thoughts come, know that this is normal.
-Simply favor your word or image over other thoughts or feelings.
-Guidelines If you need to change position, do so with mindful awareness · If any emotion or feeling gets so strong that you can't focus on the • Time yourself for 5, 10, or 15 min. word, just sit and breathe.
-Your 1x a day, or 2x daily if desired. mind will be drawn to the feeling, and you can wait until it lessens or leaves.
-Then return to the · When finished, stop repeating the word and sit silently for a minute or two before opening your eyes. word/image.
+Choose a Calming Word or Image

+- Find a quiet surrounding - Sit up, place 15% of attention on the breath, eyes closed - Gently pay attention to the calming word-don't force it - When sensations or thoughts come, know that this is normal.
+Simply favor your word or image over other thoughts or feelings. - If any emotion or feeling gets so strong that you can't focus on the word, just sit and breathe.
+Your mind will be drawn to the feeling, and you can wait until it lessens or leaves.
+Then return to the word/image.
 If any feeling is too hard to tolerate, open your eyes and rest.